stratoss/phalcon2rest/README.md

 Access-Control-Allow-Headers: origin, x-requested-with, content-type
 ```

-Please note that there is no way to authorize the user with the OPTIONS method, so those requests
+Please note that there is no way to safely authorize the user with the OPTIONS method, so those requests
 are counted in the rate limiter as unauthorized ones.

 Performance optimization